 Contributed by Silvia from MumsDelivery

-Springbrook is approx. 100 km south of Brisbane in the Gold Coast hinterland and makes for a very pleasant 90 minute drive.
-It is one of our favourite ‘close-to-Brisbane’ destinations and our number one spot when we need to relax and unwind.
-Springbrook is a National Park that boasts some of South-East Queensland’s most beautiful waterfalls, nestled amidst ancient rainforest.
-There are many walking tracks catering for different levels of fitness.
+This is one of our favourite Brisbane day trips and our number one spot when we need to relax and unwind.
+Springbrook is a National Park that boasts some of South-East Queensland’s most beautiful waterfalls, nestled amongst ancient rainforest.
+There are many walking tracks in Springbrook catering for different levels of fitness.

 Among many stunning lookouts, a must-see is the aptly named “Best of All” lookout.
 Along the winding road to the lookout carpark, keep your eyes out for the adorable pademelon, a small wallaby-like marsupial.